kathe92/core-code-from-scratch-readme/WEEK-1/README-WEEK-1.md

 Java can be considered both a compiled and an interpreted language because its source code is first compiled into a binary byte-code.
 This byte-code runs on the Java Virtual Machine (JVM), which is usually a software-based interpreter.
 The use of compiled byte-code allows the interpreter (the virtual machine) to be small and efficient (and nearly as fast as the CPU running native, compiled code).
 In addition, this byte-code gives Java its portability: it will run on any JVM that is correctly implemented, regardless of computer hardware or software configuration.
 Most Web browsers (such as Microsoft Internet Explorer or Netscape Communicator) contain a JVM to run Java applets.

 In a nutshell, Java is compiled to bytecode, which then goes into the Java VM, which interprets it.

+## 3. Pseudocode currency converter

+Algorithm that will be used to convert dollars (USD) to bitcoin (BTC):

+START

+WRITE "ADD THE CURRENT BTC PRICE IN USD: "

+READ BTC_AMOUNT

+WRITE "ADD THE AMOUNT IN USD TO CONVERT TO BTC: "

+READ AMOUNT_TO_CONVERT

+USD_TO_BTC <-- BTC_AMOUNT * AMOUNT_TO_CONVERT

+PRINT USD_TO_BTC

+END